-Bank measures exposures of derivative transactions using methods of market valuation in compliance with Annex no. 16 to Resolution no. 1/2007 on capital adequacy for banks.
+Group measures exposures of derivative transactions using methods of market valuation in compliance with Annex no. 16 to the KNF Resolution no. 380/2008 on capital adequacy for banks.

 5) the notional value of credit derivative hedges, and the distribution of current credit exposure by types of credit exposure